trans-travel/trans-travel/ca/bc.md

 # Canada - British Columbia

-British Columbia recognizes the gender of binary trans people.
+British Columbia recognizes the gender of binary and non-binary trans people.
 I.E. trans women are considered women, trans men are men, and non-binary people are recognized for some purposes.
 The non-discrimination/anti-harassment laws are positive and there is non-discrimination protection for trans people.

 ## Non-discrimination Law